 Applicants are eligible for a place in a Charter Australia vocational course if they:

 - meet any prerequisites specified in the National Training Package, and

-- meet any course requirements determined by the Academic Director and published in course information material.
+- meet any course requirements determined by the Education Manager and published in the course information material.